 Unvaccinated individuals, including those who have filed an extension or exemption, are required to adhere to strict campus protocols, which may include mandatory quarantine, testing, and other requirements for the safety of the Augsburg community.
-Currently all students, staff, and faculty, whether unvaccinated or vaccinated, are required to wear face coverings in indoor campus spaces, except when eating in dining areas or when in one’s own residential unit or individual office with the door closed.
+Unvaccinated students, staff, and faculty are required to wear face coverings in indoor campus spaces, except when eating in dining areas or when in one’s own residential unit or individual office with the door closed.

 - I’m concerned about how quickly the vaccines were developed and don’t trust their effectiveness and safety.